antonionduarte/generative-video-engine/layers/README.md

 # Layers

-In this folder, place the Layers in their own separate folders, and the variations for each specific layers inside those folders.
+In this folder, create a folder for each layer, and the variations for each specific layers inside those folders.

 If I had a collection of a character that had a Hat, Shoes, a Body and a Background, I would have a folder for each of those traits.